Customer Retention Analytics – The Ultimate Guide

 Prioritize user retention in every interaction you have with your customers.
 Reserving retention tactics until a customer is ready to churn forfeits significant opportunities to increase value for that user and drive growth.

-Email can be a strong avenue for retention strategies.
 There are a few key characteristics that can help your emails enhance customer retention:

 - Focus on user goals and outcomes.